 - Select System Information

 - Check the Condition

-The power function of every MacBook is controlled by the System Management Controller (SMC).
-If you’ve found nothing wrong with your charger and charging port, it may just be that your MacBook needs a reset.
+The power function of every Intel-based MacBook is controlled by the System Management Controller (SMC).
+Resetting your SMC can help with many issues, including when your MacBook won’t charge, despite being plugged in.

 - Shut down your MacBook